Timwi/KtaneSouvenir/documentation.md

 In this very basic example, we are asking the question declared in the enum type `S123Game` with the name `Name`, and we’re providing a single correct answers.

-You should `yield return` every possible question that Souvenir should be able to ask and let Souvenir pick one at random.
+You should `yield return` every possible question that Souvenir should be able to ask.
+Souvenir will pick one at random.
+You can do this anywhere in the handler, not just after waiting for solve.

 *Arithmelogic* provides a more advanced example: